wanjasmina/DyscalculiaProtoype/README.md

 <h1> MathIsFun - Adaptive Learning App for Students with Dyscalculia </h1>
 MathIsFun is an adaptive mobile application designed to support students with dyscalculia in learning mathematics more effectively.
-This project focused on developing an Intelligent Module, which features an AI scanner to assist users when they struggle with solving problems.
+This project consists of 4 modules and mine is focused on developing an Intelligent Module, which features an AI scanner to assist users when they struggle with solving problems.
 <br />

 <h2>Project Overview</h2>